hfp/libxs/samples/utilities/dispatch/README.md

 * Duration to JIT-generate a GEMM kernel.

 In case of a multi-threaded benchmark, the timings represent a highly contended request (worst case).
 For thread-scaling, it can be observed that read-only accesses (code dispatch) stay roughly with a constant duration whereas write-accesses (code generation) are serialized and hence the duration scales linearly with the number of threads.

+The Fortran example (`dispatch.f`) could use `libxs_dmmdispatch` (or similar) like the C code (`dispatch.c`) but intentionally shows the lower-level dispatch interface `libxs_xmmdispatch` and also omits using the LIBXS module.
+Not using the module confirms: the same task can be achieved by relying only on FORTRAN&#160;77 language level.

+Further, another Fortran example about [user-data dispatch](libxs_aux.md#user-data-dispatch) is not exactly a benchmark.
+Dispatching user-data containing multiple kernels can obviously save multiple singular dispatches.
+The C interface is designed to follow the same flow as the Fortran language.